Blog

 Typical applications: Citizen self-service portals, online permitting or licensing systems, internal request automation, and guided onboarding or eligibility assessments.

-Composable vs. End-to-End Decision Engines
+Composable and End-to-End Decision Engines

 Modern decision architectures increasingly distinguish between composable and end-to-end models — each offering distinct benefits for scale and flexibility.